kokkonisd/cs-artifact-template/doc/src/template/building/artifact-repo.md

 your artifact.
 This should most likely just be `<tool_name>-<conf_name>-artifact`.
 For example, `spellcheck-conf99-artifact`.

+## `LICENSE`

+You should delete the contents of this file and replace them with an actual license, preferably an [open source](https://opensource.org/licenses) license.
+If you are using something which uses a different license (e.g., a dataset), make sure to explain that it does not fall under the same license as the rest of the repo (also checking for potential conflicts).

 ## `README.md`

 In the first heading, on the first line, you should replace `TODO`s with the name of the associated